workos/workos-go/README.md

 ## Configuring An Auditable Interface

 In the previous example notice how we configured the actor and target to be the `User` struct and the group to the `Organization` struct.
-As long as your structs support the `Auditable` interface the Audit Log can be populated with a human and machine readable version of its values.
-To support the `Auditable` interface you must have a `ToAuditableName` and `ToAuditableID` function with the same signatures as shown below:
+As long as your structs support the `auditlog.Auditable` interface the Audit Log can be populated with a human and machine readable version of its values.
+To support the `auditlog.Auditable` interface you must have a `ToAuditableName` and `ToAuditableID` function with the same signatures as shown below:

 ```go
 type user struct {